Cisco-QAS/Course-BeerMakingFnd-EXAMPLE/course-outline/beer-making-fund/README.md

 - Discuss History of brewing
 - Explain Beer styles
 - Science behind Beer making
-- Cry about GitHub
-- This Land is your Land
-- What is this stuff
-- `what does this term mean`

 ### Selection and milling of grains